ML4AU/M3-GPU-jobs/README.md

 These instructions are also based on the excellent instructions provided in the [Biowulf documentation](https://hpc.nih.gov/docs/deeplearning/multinode_DL.html).

+If while looking at these materials you have any additional questions, don't hesitate to reach out to MASSIVE M3 helpdesk at help@massive.org.au.

 # General comments on GPU jobs on MASSIVE M3
 I'm going to spotlight some tips, tricks, general troubleshooting advice, and things to note when running GPU jobs on M3 here.